Research on Psychedelics for Optimal Outcomes

 Jim Fadiman’s study from 1966 evaluated whether the use of a psychedelic substance in a supportive setting leads to the improvement of performance in solving professional problems.

 The participants of the study consisted of 27 male subjects engaged in a variety of professions: sixteen engineers, one engineer-physicist, two mathematicians, two architects, one psychologist, one furniture designer, one commercial artist, one sales manager, and one personnel manager.
 19 of the subjects had no previous experience with psychedelics.
 Each participant was required to bring a professional problem they had been working on for at least three months, and to have a desire to solve it.

 Each group of four subjects met for an evening session several days before the experiment.
 They received instructions and introduced themselves and their unsolved problems to the group.
-Approximately one hour of pencil-and-paper tests were also administered.
+Approximately one hour of pencil-and-paper tests was also administered.

 At the beginning of the day of the experiment session, subjects were given 200 milligrams of mescaline sulphate.
 After the initial tests, subjects had four hours to work on their chosen problems.
 After the working phase, the group would discuss their experiences and review the solutions they had come up with.

 Solutions obtained in the experiment include: